 After sketching out a substantive justification for a civil, preventive regime, I ask what Ashworth’s challenge consists in.
 It seems that there is broad disagreement over the meaning and requirements of the presumption of innocence.
 I thus survey the myriad of possibilities and extract two claims that have potential bearing on preventive regimes.
 One claim is that of substantive priority – the criminal law comes first when assessing blame.
 This is the claim at the root of objections to pretrial detention based on consideration of the crime charged.
 The second strand of argument is one of procedural symmetry.
 This is the concern that with respect to citizen/state relations, certain procedures are required, including, for example, proof beyond a reasonable doubt as to the offense or defense.

 Having extracted these claims, I then assess their applicability with respect to the preventive regime defended.
 I first conclude that the criminal law must share blame and censure with other fora, and thus, the criminal law only has substantive priority when criminal proceedings have been instituted.
 I then survey whether procedural symmetry is required, specifically assessing whether the preventive regime I defend requires proof beyond a reasonable doubt.
 My tentative conclusion is that proof beyond a reasonable doubt is warranted.

 Criminal Law & Philosophy

 Ferzan, Kimberly Kessler, "Preventive Justice and the Presumption of Innocence" (2014).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2330.